PaloAltoNetworks/ReferenceArchitectures/README.md

  This templates is also used for firewalls in the Shared Design Model.
  A firewall with (1) management interface and (3) dataplane interfaces is deployed.

- Specific details on the options and requirements for each template is covered in the respective README files.
+ Specific details on the options and requirements for each template are covered in the respective README files.

 If you have feedback or suggestions, send us an email at referencearchitectures@paloaltonetworks.com